"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Alexios Makropoulos, Krinanthi Gdonteli, Anastasia Perrea and Georgios Kipreos.
+Alexios Makropoulos, Krinanthi Gdonteli, Anastasia Perrea, Georgios Kipreos.
 Risk taking tendency: An investigation of amateur athletes in mountain and road races.
-International Journal of Physical Education, Sports and Health.
-2017; 4(1): 212-216.
+Int J Phys Educ Sports Health 2017;4(1):212-216.